pratimugale/PRUSS-Bindings/README.md

 An example made using the API: [https://www.youtube.com/watch?v=W-Kr37lqM98](https://www.youtube.com/watch?v=W-Kr37lqM98)

 ## Overview
-Look at a given [example.](https://github.com/pratimugale/PRUSS-Bindings/tree/pruss-api-driver/examples/firmware_examples/example2-rpmsg-pru1/rpmsg_echo.cpp)
-This is how any User Space program will be while using this project. `pruss.cpp` is present in `/cpp-bindings` of this repo.<br>
 The `cpp-bindings` interact with the Python Daemon Service through a UNIX Domain Socket file at `/tmp/pruss.sock` of the Linux file system.<br>
 The `cpp-bindings` passes the appropriate request to the daemon through the socket file.
 The `prussd.py` daemon performs the required PRU-related task with root permissions and sends back the return value. <br>
 The bindings for other scripting languages can then be built upon the cpp-bindings using SWIG, which takes C++ declarations and creates wrappers needed to access those declarations from other languages.
 Bindings have also been provided for 'C' language.<br>